All rights reserved. If you borrow, please cite this page. This information represents about 35 years of research.

 In Part 2 we investigate whether the Hebrew social structure traces descent through the paternal line only.
-We will discover patterns that largely have been ignored by feminists and Bible scholars.
+We will discover patterns that have been ignored by feminists and that challenge common interpretations of even Bible scholars.

-Related reading: The Social Structure of the Biblical Hebrew (Part 3); Who Were the Horites?; Samuel's Horite Family; Abraham's Authority and Ancient Law Codes; Abraham's Ancestral Faith; The Priesthood in England
+Related reading: Horite Hebrew Rulers With Two Wives; The Substance of Abraham's Faith; The Social Structure of the Biblical Hebrew (Part 3); Who Were the Horite Hebrew?; Samuel's Horite Family; Denying Marriage: A cunning royal strategy

 Thank you so much for your hard work and thought provoking dedication Ms. Linsley.

 Post a Comment